eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-create-a-new-environment.md

 ---
-name: 'Support: Create new consortium demo environment'
+name: '🖧 Support: Create new consortium demo environment'
 about: If you need a whole new Environment for a good reason
 title: 'New Environment'
 labels: support